 “I don’t need that background!”

-Regardless, making the background transparent is super simple.
+Regardless, removing the image background in Photoshop is super simple.
 Sometimes it can get time-consuming depending on your image, but the process itself is easy.

 Hey there!
 I’m Cara and I’ve run into this a lot, especially when creating product photography images.
-Let me show you how easy it is to make a background transparent.
+Let me show you how easy it is to make a background transparent in Photoshop.

 Note: the screenshots below are taken from the Windows version of Adobe Photoshop, if you’re using the Mac version, the navigations may look slightly different.